 The Healthy Minds Study is designed to protect the privacy and confidentiality of participants.
-HMS is approved by the Health Sciences and Behavioral Sciences Institutional Review Board at University of Michigan.
+HMS is approved by Advarra, an independent Institutional Review Board.
 To further protect respondent privacy, the study is covered by a Certificate of Confidentiality from the National Institutes of Health.